McLarenAppliedTechnologies/mat.tap.query.api/docs/Metadata.md

 ### Filtering

-It is possible to provide filtering for
+It is possible to provide filtering for parameters.

 Example
 ```